raycast/extensions/extensions/promptlab/README.md

 ## Custom Commands

-You can create custom File AI commands, accessed via the "Search File AI Commands" command, to execute your own prompts acting on the contents of selected files.
-A variety of useful defaults are provided, as listed below.
+You can create custom PromptLab commands, accessed via the "Search PromptLab Commands" command, to execute your own prompts acting on the contents of selected files.
+The extension comes with 50+ useful custom commands preloaded, which you delete if desired.

-### Default Custom Commands

-- Assess Academic Validity
-- Assess File Overlap
-- Compare Selected Files
-- Compose Response
-- Compose Tweet
-- Condense Files
-- Create Action Items
-- Create Flashcards
-- Create Notes
-- Create Slides
-- Detect Bias
-- Extend Files
-- Extract Code
-- Extract Emails
-- Extract Named Entities
-- Extract Phone Numbers
-- Extract URLs
-- Extract Visible Text
-- Extract Vocabulary
-- Find Errors
-- Generate Questions
-- Historical Context
-- Identify Gaps
-- Identify Relationships
-- Identify Selected Files
-- Location Significance
-- Make Jingle
-- Make Poem
-- Make Song
-- Metadata Analysis
-- Meeting Agenda
-- Pattern Analysis
-- Pros And Cons
-- Recent Headlines From 68k News
-- Recommend Apps
-- Respond To Last Email
-- Suggest File AI Commands
-- Suggest Fonts
-- Suggest Hashtags
-- Suggest Improvements
-- Suggest Project Ideas
-- Suggest Related File AI Prompts
-- Suggest Title
-- Suggest Tools
-- Summarize Clipboard
-- Summarize Current Tab
-- Summarize Last Email
-- Summarize Spoken Audio
-- Table Of Contents
-- Today's Agenda
-- Translate To English
-- What Is This?
-- Write Abstract
-- Write Caption
-- Write Conclusion
-- Write Discussion
-- Write Introduction

 ### Placeholders

 When creating custom commands, you can use placeholders in your prompts that will be substituted with relevant information whenever you run the command.
 These placeholders range from simple information, like the current date, to complex data retrieval operations such as getting the content of the most recent email.
-Placeholders are a powerful way to add context to your File AI prompts.
+Placeholders are a powerful way to add context to your PromptLab prompts.
 The valid placeholders are as follows:

-### Script Placeholders
+#### Script Placeholders

 You can include AppleScript in your commands that will be run prior to sending the prompt to Raycast AI.
 The output of the script will be included in the final prompt.
 To do this, surround your script with three curly braces, {{{like this}}}.
 For example: 'Summarize this text: {{{tell application "TextEdit" to get text of document 1}}}'

 #### URL Placeholders

-You can instruct File AI to extract text from any webpage by using the {{URL}} placeholder.
+You can instruct PromptLab to extract text from any webpage by using the {{URL}} placeholder.
 For example, `{{http://68k.news}}` would be replaced with the visible text of the 68k News homepage.
 You can use this to interface between files, data, webpages, and APIs.

 #### API Data Placeholders
 | Placeholder | Replaced With |